driese85/driese85/README.md

 ### My projects at Hogeschool Rotterdam: Artificial Intelligence & Data Science
 * Project 1: building an application that can support a doctor in advising patients on their living habits and the impact on their lifespan (<a href="https://github.com/driese85/MIWProject1">repo</a>)
+* Project 3: building an apple classifier using a convolutional neural net.
+Running from both cli and streamlit app (<a href="htpps://github.com/ElmerHR/MakeAIWork3)">repo</a>).

 ### My current personal projects
 * 🧑‍💻 I am competing in the Kaggle.com Vesuvius Challenge - Ink detection in carbonized papyrus scrolls (<a href="https://www.kaggle.com/code/elmer85/vesuvius-challenge">notebook</a>)
 * 🧑‍💻 I am building a DeFiChain dashboard using Streamlit and PostgreSQL (<a href="https://github.com/driese85/defichain_streamlit">repo</a>)
 * 🧑‍💻 I am building my crypto bot in Rust (private repo)
+* 🧑‍💻 I am building a software-as-a-service application in Flask (private repo)

 ### My Medium Blog Posts
 * <a href="https://medium.com/@elmervandendries/how-to-build-a-defichain-crypto-dashboard-with-streamlit-and-postgresql-part-1-58c3748bcf60">How to Build a DeFiChain Crypto Dashboard with Streamlit and PostgreSQL — Part 1</a>